 Typically visits are unannounced so that normal operating practices are assumed.
 A fire inspector will be respectful of your operating hours and customers and will do his best to avoid peak times to avoid disruption.

 Below are informative links to help answer some of your questions about common items dealt with during your inspections.
 Each link below contains pages providing information specific to your questions.
 Additional information pages are added periodically.
-If you have further questions or did not find the information you were looking for, please contact, Lieutenant Mike Buechner, Inspector Keith Johnson, or Lieutenant Brennan Boughton at (608) 437-5571.
+If you have further questions or did not find the information you were looking for, please contact, Inspector Keith Johnson, Inspector Dustin Roder or Inspector Josh Malinowski at (608) 437-5571.